google/automl/efficientdet/README.md

 Updates:

+  - Mar25/2021: Added [Det-AdvProp](https://arxiv.org/abs/2103.13886) model checkpoints ([see this page](./Det-AdvProp.md)).
-  - **Jul20: Added keras/TF2 and new SOTA D7x: 55.1mAP with 153ms**
+  - Jul20/2020: Added keras/TF2 and new SOTA D7x: 55.1mAP with 153ms.
-  - Apr22: Sped up end-to-end latency: D0 has up to >200 FPS throughput on Tesla V100.
+  - Apr22/2020: Sped up end-to-end latency: D0 has up to >200 FPS throughput on Tesla V100.
     * A great collaboration with [@fsx950223](https://github.com/fsx950223).
-  - Apr1: Updated results for test-dev and added EfficientDet-D7.
+  - Apr1/2020: Updated results for test-dev and added EfficientDet-D7.
-  - Mar26: Fixed a few bugs and updated all checkpoints/results.
+  - Mar26/2020: Fixed a few bugs and updated all checkpoints/results.
-  - Mar24: Added tutorial with visualization and coco eval.
+  - Mar24/2020: Added tutorial with visualization and coco eval.
-  - Mar 13: Released the initial code and models.
+  - Mar13/2020: Released the initial code and models.

 **Quick start tutorial: [tutorial.ipynb](tutorial.ipynb)**